 Here at Coderus, we take pride in delivering the best UX/UI design experiences to our users with a professional in-house team of talented UX/UI designers, working to ensure we create mobile applications that are loved by all.

-Project design, development and implementation is not to be taken lightly and means investing in strategic planning, agile project management strategies and proven management principles.
+Project design, development and implementation is not to be taken lightly and means investing in strategic planning and an agile project management strategy is critical.

-At first, you will be expected to work with stakeholders to figure out what they want, including a broad overview of their project goals and expectations.
-In this article we will take you through the most important stages of the UX/UI design process and help you become more knowledgeable on how we design, deliver and implement our mobile app services always with the end-user in mind.
+In this article, we will take you through the most important stages of the UX/UI design process and help you become more knowledgeable on how we design, deliver and implement our mobile app design services always with the end-user in mind.

 Understanding User-Centred Research

 If you have a creative eye for detail and can understand what makes your users tick, then you will know all about implementing user research and insights to deliver effective end-user results.
 User research is used to understand the user’s needs, behaviours, experiences and motivations through qualitative and quantitative methods to help solve the user’s problems and create user-centred designs.

 To implement your findings successfully as a UX/UI designer you must be open to sharing it with the rest of your team to get stakeholder buy-in.
 By inviting the rest of your team to participate in user research you can create a shared understanding of the users’ needs.
 When embarking on the design process it is important to ask:

 - What problem do your users need solving?